watchbutdonotlearn/Secure-file-transfer/README.md

-Credits to captain_bboy, Eric Liu, and tony-jp-xu.
+Credits to captain_bboy for the vast majority of the code.